LaserQueue/LaserQueue/www/config.md

 #### Default: `900`
 ---
 ### `metabumpmax` : `number`
+The top priority (0 is maximum) that can be bumped to.
+Anything below 0 will allow any priority.
 #### Default: `-1`
 ---
 ### `metabumpmult` : `number`
+The extra amount of time it takes per priority to reach the next level
 #### Default: `30`
 ---
 ### `modified_hover` : `string`